 The mastering process is critical to delivering an engaging, digitally viable recording to the marketplace.
 Hundreds of labels, producers, and independent musicians continue to trust Anthem Mastering for great sounding audio and meticulous attention to details.

 Anthem Mastering is an Apple®-approved Mastered for iTunes® provider.
 If you're planning on releasing new material or reissuing back-catalog as Mastered for iTunes®, we can provide the materials you'll need to ensure that your music is transparently and faithfully distributed the way you intended it to be heard.

 It is just as important to address the evolving delivery requirements for digital music distribution as it is to make a great sounding project.
 Anthem Mastering is a specialized mastering provider - these are the details we handle every day.How much does it cost?

-$40 per song for either a CD-DA/DDP® master or Mastered for iTunes® masters, $50 per song for both.
+$50 per song for a CD-DA/DDP® master and a Mastered for iTunes® file set.
 If you have more specific questions about rates or scheduling, please email firstname.lastname@example.org or call Rob Schlette at 651.335.8076 to discuss your project.

 We accept personal and corporate checks, as well as PayPal.
 Full payment is required before we will release, ship, or upload masters.How do I get my mixes to Anthem Mastering?

 Anthem Mastering will provide clients with secure dropbox or ftp resources to upload mix files and session notes.
 For mixes delivered on 1/4-inch or 1/2-inch tape, please email first to get specific shipping instructions.
 Do not ship tapes or hard drives that are not backed up.What other information should I provide for the mastering process?